 Never disconnect the battery when the engine is running.
 This can cause damage to the charging system.
 When replacing your battery, use the same brand and type as the factory installed battery.
 If this is not available, reference your engine Owner's Manual for recommended battery type and required performance specifications.

 INVERTER BATTERIES

-Some models have inverter powered accessories that utilize gel cell batteries.
-For care of these batteries please reference Chapter 8 if applicable for your model.
+Some models have inverter powered accessories such as the grill or air conditioning that utilize gel cell batteries.
+For care of these batteries please reference Chapter 8.